|TABLE OF CONTENTS

 (iv) Any licenses to any Splunk Applications and Splunk Content relating to such Service will terminate.

 6.4 Return of Customer Content.
+Customer Content may be retrieved by Customer and removed from the Services in accordance with the Documentation.
 Upon request by Customer made before the effective date of termination of a Service subscription, Splunk may assist Customer with the transition of Customer Content for a mutually agreed upon fee.
 Thirty-one (31) days following expiration or termination of Customer’s account or subscription for a Service, Splunk will have no obligation to maintain or provide any of Customer Content relating to such Service, and Customer hereby authorizes Splunk thereafter to delete all Customer Content relating to such Service that is in its possession or under its control, unless Splunk is otherwise legally prohibited from doing so.

 7.1 Confidential Information.
-Unless otherwise provided in writing, the Receiving Party agrees to: (i) protect the Disclosing Party’s Confidential Information using the same degree of care (but in no event less than reasonable care) that it uses to protect its own confidential information; (ii) limit use of Disclosing Party’s Confidential Information for purposes consistent with this Agreement, and (iii) limit access to Disclosing Party’s Confidential Information to its employees, contractors and agents or those of its Affiliates who have a bona fide need to access such Confidential Information for purposes consistent with this Agreement and who are subject to confidentiality obligations no less stringent than those herein.
+Unless otherwise provided in writing, the Receiving Party agrees to: (i) protect the Disclosing Party’s Confidential Information using the same degree of care (but in no event less than reasonable care) that it uses to protect its own Confidential Information of a similar nature; (ii) limit use of Disclosing Party’s Confidential Information for purposes consistent with this Agreement, and (iii) limit access to Disclosing Party’s Confidential Information to its employees, contractors and agents or those of its Affiliates who have a bona fide need to access such Confidential Information for purposes consistent with this Agreement and who are subject to confidentiality obligations no less stringent than those herein.

 8. WARRANTIES AND DISCLAIMER OF WARRANTIES

 8.1 Splunk’s Warranties.
-Splunk warrants that during an applicable Subscription Term (a) Splunk will not materially decrease the overall functionality of the Services, or (b) the Services will perform materially in accordance with the applicable Documentation.
-For any breach of a warranty above, Customer’s sole and exclusive remedies are those described in the Termination and Refund of Payment upon Termination sections above.
+Splunk warrants that: (a) it has the legal power and authority to enter into this Agreement; (b) during the Subscription Term Splunk will not materially decrease the overall functionality of the Services; and (c) during the Subscription Term the Services will perform materially in accordance with the applicable Documentation.
+For any breach of the warranties in (b) and (c), Customer’s sole and exclusive remedies are those described in the Termination and Refund of Payment upon Termination sections above.

 8.2 Disclaimers.
 EXCEPT AS EXPRESSLY SET FORTH IN 8.1 ABOVE, THE SERVICES ARE PROVIDED TO CUSTOMER ON AN "AS IS" AND "AS AVAILABLE" BASIS, WITHOUT ANY EXPRESS REPRESENTATIONS OR WARRANTIES OF ANY KIND, AND, TO THE FULLEST EXTENT PERMITTED BY LAW, SPLUNK DISCLAIMS ALL STATUTORY OR IMPLIED REPRESENTATIONS, WARRANTIES, TERMS AND CONDITIONS WITH RESPECT TO THE SERVICES, INCLUDING ANY REPRESENTATIONS OR WARRANTIES OF SATISFACTORY QUALITY, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NONINFRINGEMENT AND TITLE.
 SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF CERTAIN WARRANTIES.
 TO THE EXTENT SUCH A LAW APPLIES TO CUSTOMER, SOME OR ALL OF THE EXCLUSIONS SET FORTH ABOVE MAY NOT APPLY TO CUSTOMER, AND CUSTOMER MAY HAVE ADDITIONAL RIGHTS.